 The inventories of materials within fuel particles that may possibly affect the performance of the SiC layer, or that are radiologically significant, are dominated by stable or very long-lived isotopes.
 Thus, the chemistry that determines the mobility and interactions of these materials is constant both under irradiation conditions and under delayed heatup testing.
 During normal operation, palladium moves into the SiC and is observed as small nodules forming a front that penetrates into the SiC as a function of temperature.
 At high irradiation temperatures, up to 1% of the inventory of Pd has been measured to fully penetrate the SiC in AGR-1.
 Silver is generally not observed in the SiC, but it penetrates the layer at operating temperatures above 1000°C in varying degrees from fuel particle to fuel particle, up to values as high as 38% of the inventory beyond the fuel compact in a test capsule containing approximately 50,000 fuel particles.
 The possible effects of Pd and Aq on SiC integrity have been studied for many years without substantial conclusions to date.
 Europium is also mobile and small fractions, on the order of 1%, of the calculated inventory have been found to penetrate the SiC at high operating temperatures in AGR-1 UCO TRISO fuel.
 No effects of Eu on SiC integrity have been reported.
 Radioisotopes of iodine, cesium, tellurium, and strontium are of radiological importance for source terms used in reactor safety analyses.
 Results of calculations of the inventories of the isotopes of Pd, Ag, Eu, I, Cs, Te, and Sr during the final cycle in the AGR-1 test are presented below as a function of time both during and following irradiation.
-Plus, inventories for all other fission product elements are presented as well, but only as a function of time following irradiation.

-Page 4 of 14
+Page 4 of 9

-Title: Dela yed Heatup Testing TEV No ).: 1543 TEV Rev. No.: 1 Project File No.: 23841 Date: 06/11/2012
+TEV No.: 1543 TEV Rev. No.: 0 Project File No.: 23841 Date: 05/08/2012